 Step 5: Enjoy!

 Now go enjoy some of your very own homemade chili powder, and see what I meant about that sad store bought stuff first hand.
 The flavor of homegrown chili powder is so complex, savory, spicy, and beautiful!
 Despite being a self-proclaimed heat-wimp, I thoroughly enjoy a little sprinkle of this stuff – in many meals.
+If you need help growing your peppers and chilis, check out our top tips here.

 We love adding chili powder sprinkled over sautéed vegetables or eggs, in our madras curry lentils recipe, added to soups, salsa, guacamole, hummus, tacos, and more!
 So, what about you?
 How do you like to use your chili powder?
 Tell us in the comments below!